What is inflammatory bowel disease?

 What is VEO-IBD?

-There is also a category of IBD called very-early-onset IBD (VEO-IBD), which is diagnosed in children younger than age six.
+There is also a category of IBD called very-early-onset IBD (VEO-IBD), which is diagnosed in children younger than age 6.
 This rare but serious disease is different from Crohn’s disease and ulcerative colitis and causes severe, debilitating symptoms that don’t typically respond to standard treatments for IBD.
-Infantile IBD, a subset of the disease, affects children under age two.
+Infantile IBD, a subset of the disease, affects children under age 2.
 VEO-IBD is often linked to genetic mutations, which can be identified with a blood test.

 How we care for IBD

-Children and teenagers with IBD have a wide variety of needs that may include various treatments including medication management, diet modification, growth and development monitoring, surgical care and psychological support.
+Children and teenagers with IBD have a wide variety of needs that may include various treatments including medication management, diet modification, growth and development monitoring, surgical care, and psychological support.
 At Boston Children’s Hospital, we take a team approach to IBD.
-Because IBD affects more than just the digestive tract, your child’s care team will also include dietitians, social workers, psychologists and nurse practitioners to help address all aspects of life with IBD.
+Because IBD affects more than just the digestive tract, your child’s care team will also include dietitians, social workers, psychologists, and nurse practitioners to help address all aspects of life with IBD.

 Our areas of innovation for IBD

 While treating children and teens with IBD is an important part of our mission, we are also committed to researching the biological causes of Crohn's disease and ulcerative colitis.
 By closely studying these diseases, we are better able to provide our patients with the best understanding of IBD; and with the latest treatment approaches.